 According to the Articles of Association of Chongqing Rural Commercial Bank Co., Ltd., the Bank may distribute dividend in the form of cash, share, or a combination of cash and share.
 The profit distribution policy of the Bank shall be focused on generating reasonable return for investors.
-The profit distribution policy shall maintain its continuity and stability and, meanwhile, give consideration to the long-term interests of the Bank.
+The profit distribution policy shall maintain its continuity and stability and, meanwhile, give consideration to the long-term interests of the Bank, the interests of the shareholders as a whole and the sustainable development of the Bank.
 Cash shall be the main form of dividend distributed by the Bank.
 If required under the regulatory requirements of the securities regulatory authorities at the places where the shares of the Bank are listed, the Bank shall provide online voting platform when the profit distribution plan is considered and deliberated.
 Except under special circumstances, the Bank shall distribute profit to shareholders of ordinary shares in the form of cash every year with an aggregate amount not less than 10% of the net profit attributed to shareholders of the Bank.